 Executive education in risk management

-The Centre is expanding its engagement activities with the business community by developing an offering for executive education through a partnership with Cambridge Judge Business School Executive Education.
-The executive level programme in risk management is expected to broaden the corporate engagement profile at the Centre and promote research activities through its ‘deep engagement’ opportunities.
+The Centre is expanding its engagement activities with the business community.
+It is doing this by developing an executive education offering through a partnership with Cambridge Judge Business School Executive Education.
+The executive-level programme in risk management should broaden the corporate engagement profile at the Centre.
+It will also promote research activities through its ‘deep engagement’ opportunities.

 The Centre contributes to the educational priorities of CJBS and engagement with the students through its MBA elective in Risk Management and the award of the McKinsey Risk Prize.
 For our more theoretical and fundamental research, we expect the planned academic programme to require sustainable and longer-term funding from a funding body such as the Research Councils.